JoeBuildsStuff/text-editor/src/components/tiptap/README.md

 # Tiptap File Handling System

-A unified file handling system for Tiptap editor that eliminates base64 storage and uses Supabase storage for all file types.
+A unified file handling system for the Tiptap editor that eliminates base64 blobs and streams every upload through the local `/api/files/*` endpoints backed by the filesystem.

 ## 🎯 **Overview**

 The system provides a single, consistent approach for handling all file types in Tiptap:
-- **Images, documents, archives** - All uploaded to Supabase storage
+- **Images, documents, archives** - All uploaded through the `/api/files/upload` route and written to `server/uploads/<userId>`
 - **No base64 data** - Only file paths stored in editor content
 - **Unified architecture** - Single pattern for all file operations
-- **Secure access** - Signed URLs generated on-demand
+- **Secure access** - Download URLs are generated on-demand and validated per user
 - **Automatic cleanup** - Files removed from storage when deleted

 ## 🚀 **Key Benefits**